 Award-winning aerial photographer Brad Walls, aka Bradscanvas, has released a brand new body of work titled “ballerine de l'air” (Ballerina from the air) in time for World Ballet Day, inviting audiences to experience yet another fresh and intimate perspective, this time into the captivating beauty of Ballet.

-Hi Brad thank you for talking to TNC, how are you held up during these very strange times?
+Hi Brad thank you for talking to The New Current, how are you held up during these very strange times?

 As I write this I am currently in a cabin in the hinterland about 3 hours west of Sydney.
 It’s been nice to get out of the city for a few days and immerse yourself in nature, especially in the current climate.

 Has this time offered you new creative inspirations?

 Definitely, there is something unique in the creative process about having constraints, and whilst frustrating they allow you to really focus on what you would like to get done.
 For example this collection was created during the pandemic due to the extra time I had to explore new ideas as well as Montanna spending time away from the Ballet.

 I first picked up a semi-professional drone 2 years ago to document my travels around south east Asia.
 18 months on I have refined my aesthetic constantly experimenting with various subject matter.

 What are the biggest challenges/differences an aerial photographer may face?

 The obvious ones are the natural elements, however my biggest challenge was to really create a new aesthetic within the ‘newer’ discipline of photography.
 Majority of Aerial photography was landscape, hence I wanted to challenge that notion, thus getting cut-through has been quite difficult.
 Hopefully series like this exposes the more artistic uses of drones.